lucj/sophia.events/README.md

 ## Purpose

-Setup a simple web site acting as a hub listing the incoming events in Sophia-Antipolis.
+Setup a simple web site, with an easy to remember URL: [http://sophia.events](http://sophia.events), and acting as a hub which lists the incoming technical events in Sophia-Antipolis.

 ## The rational